 The Coté Advantage

-- As director of the OOPD at the FDA, Dr. Tim Coté personally signed off on 1,400 orphan designation applications, awarding designations to 800 and denying 600.
+- As director of the OOPD at the FDA, Dr. Tim Coté personally signed off on 1,400 orphan designation applications, awarding designations to 800 and withholding approval of 600.

 - Oversaw the progress to full marketing approval of 150+ orphan drugs from 2007-2011.